-- 1 Myneni S.R.: Professional Ethics, Accountancy for Lawyers and Bench-Bar Relation. - 2 Gupta S.P.: Professional Ethics, Accountancy for Lawyers and Bench-Bar Relation. - 3 Kailash Rai: Professional Ethics, Accountancy for Lawyers and Bench-Bar Relation. - 4 Siroh: Professional Ethics, Central Law Publications, Allahabad.

-5 Ramachandra Jha: Selected Judgements on Professional Ethics published by Bar Council of India Trust.

-6. Dr. G.B.
-Reddy: Practical Advocacy of Law, Gogia Law Agency.
-Hyd.

-7. The Contempt of Law and Practice
+- 1. Myneni S.R.: Professional Ethics, Accountancy for Lawyers and Bench-Bar Relation. - 2.
+Gupta S.P.: Professional Ethics, Accountancy for Lawyers and Bench-Bar Relation. - 3.
+Kailash Rai: Professional Ethics, Accountancy for Lawyers and Bench-Bar Relation. - 4.
+Siroh: Professional Ethics, Central Law Publications, Allahabad. - 5.Ramachandra Jha: Selected Judgements on Professional Ethics published by Bar Council of India Trust. - 6.Dr.
+G.B.
+Reddy: Practical Advocacy of Law, Gogia Law Agency, Hyd. - 7.
+The Contempt of Law and Practice

 - 8. The Bar Council Code of Ethics - 9.
-50 Selected Opinions of the Disciplinary Committees of Bar Councils and 10 Major Judgments of the Supreme Court on the subject - 10.
-Examination rules of the university shall include assessment through case-study, viva, and periodical problem solution besides the written tests.
+50 Selected Opinions of the Disciplinary Committees of Bar Councils and 10 Major Judgments of the Supreme Court on the subject

-Paper-XXXXXIII, Practical Training III ALTERNATE DISPUTE RESOLUTION (ADR)
+Paper-XXXIII, Practical Training III: ALTERNATE DISPUTE RESOLUTION (ADR)

-Alternative Dispute Resolution (ADR) paper is by written examination for 60 marks and for 30 marks, a student is required to participate and learn a) Negotiation skills b) Conciliation skills c) Arbitrational practice including international arbitrational and arbitration rules by simulation programmes and case studies to be conducted by either by a legal practitioner or a senior teacher. c) The third component of this paper will be Viva Voce examination on all the above two aspects.
+Alternate Dispute Resolution (ADR) paper is by written examination for 60 marks and for 30 marks, a student is required to participate and learn a) Negotiation skills b) Conciliation skills c) Arbitrational practice including international arbitrational and arbitration rules by simulation programmes and case studies to be conducted by either by a legal practioner or a senior teacher. c) The third component of this paper will be Viva Voce examination on all the above two aspects.
 This will carry 10 marks.

 Unit-1: Judicial dispute resolutions: Characteristics, Operating Principles, Party participation and Control, Short focus on issue, Reasoned Decision, Finality, Adversary Process, What course do and do not do effectively?
-Advantages and Disadvantages of such resolution.
+Advantages and Disadvantageous of such resolution.